lightningrodlabs/we-tauri/ui/libs/nh-launcher-applet/README.md

 import { terser } from "rollup-plugin-terser";

 export default {
-  input: "out-tsc/index.js", // This needs to be pointing to the file that has the `WeApplet` default export
+  input: "out-tsc/index.js", // This needs to be pointing to the file that has the `NhLauncherApplet` default export
   output: {
     format: "es",
     dir: 'dist',